kyungrae/study/designing-data-intensive-applications/part1.md

 #### Hash Indexes

-Keep an in-memory hash map where every key is mapped to a byte offset in the data file— the the location at which the value can be found.
+Keep an in-memory hash map where every key is mapped to a byte offset in the data file— the location at which the value can be found.

 ![hash index](./images/hash_index.png)